dynamsoft-docs/document-normalizer-docs/parameters/reference/region-predetection-modes.md

 ### RPM_AUTO

-Lets the library choose an algorithm automatically to detect region.
+Lets the library automatically choose an algorithm to detect the region of interest(s).

 ### RPM_GENERAL

-Takes the whole image as a region.
+Takes the whole image as a region of interest.

 ### RPM_GENERAL_RGB_CONTRAST

-Detects region using the general algorithm based on RGB colour contrast.
-This mode has the following arguments for further customizing.
+Detects the ROI using the general algorithm based on RGB colour contrast.
+This mode has the following arguments for further customization.

 - [ImageParameterName](#imageparametername)
 - [MinImageDimension](#minimagedimension)